Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 ```

 and we wanted use indexing to create the array `[105, 100]`.
 Based on the
-above examples, it might not seem possible, since the elements `105` and `100`
+above examples, this might not seem possible, since the elements `105` and
-are not in the same row or column of `a`.
+`100` are not in the same row or column of `a`.

 However, this is doable by providing multiple integer array
 indices: